 - Although short-term job losses are bad for those involved, people often forget the less visible new jobs created during the economic change.
 In the long-term, periods of labour market change have enabled rising real wages.

 - In 1920, over 1 million worked in British coal industry, now there are just a few thousand.
 This shift in labour has enabled the growth of new industries and firms in the service sector, enabling better standards of living.

 Examples of creative destruction

 Powered looms.
-Invention of the steam powered loom reduced the cost of making clothes.
+The invention of the steam-powered loom reduced the cost of making clothes.
 This put the traditional cottage industries out of business.
 But, it helped a new industry of manufactured cotton and clothes which created new kinds of jobs.
 (This particular invention led to the Luddites, who saw the new power looms as destroying their livelihoods)